Hokkaido: Transportation

-Hokkaidō's only land link to the rest of Japan is the Seikan Tunnel.
+Hokkaido's only land link to the rest of Japan is the Seikan Tunnel.
 Most travellers travel to the island by air: the main airport is New Chitose Airport at Chitose, just south of Sapporo.
-Tokyo–Chitose is in the top 10 of the world's busiest air routes, handling more than 40 widebody round trips on several airlines each day.
 One of the airlines, Air Do was named after Hokkaidō.

 Hokkaidō can be reached by ferry from Sendai, Niigata and some other cities, with the ferries from Tokyo dealing only in cargo.
 The Hokkaido Shinkansen takes passengers from Tokyo to near Hakodate in slightly over four hours.
-There is a fairly well-developed railway network, but many cities can only be accessed by road.
+There is a fairly well-developed railway network, but many cities can be accessed only by road.
 The coal railways were constructed around Sapporo and Horonai during the late 19th century, as advised by American engineer Joseph Crawford.

 Hokkaidō is home to one of Japan's Melody Roads, which is made from grooves cut into the ground, which when driven over causes a tactile vibration and audible rumbling transmitted through the wheels into the car body.

 Education

 The Hokkaido Prefectural Board of Education oversees public schools (except colleges and universities) in Hokkaidō.
-Public elementary and junior high schools (except Hokkaido Noboribetsu Akebi Secondary School and schools attached to Hokkaidō University of Education) are operated by municipalities, and public high schools are operated by either the prefectural board or municipalities.
+Public elementary and junior high schools are operated by municipalities, except Hokkaido Noboribetsu Akebi Secondary School and schools attached to the Hokkaidō University of Education.
+Public high schools are operated by either the prefectural board or municipalities.